 The horrors of Perryville were most severely felt by the 22nd Indiana Infantry.
 A former member of the regiment noted that "On calling the roll at 8 o'clock that night, to nearly every other name in the regiment there was no answer."
 They had Leonidas Polk to thank for the silence.

-Stuart W. Sanders is the author of Perryville Under Fire: The Aftermath of Kentucky's Largest Civil War Battle, to be released by The History Press in March 2012.
+Stuart W. Sanders is the author of Perryville Under Fire: The Aftermath of Kentucky's Largest Civil War Battle, which was published by The History Press in 2012.